rtkaratekid/sick-code-examples/c/modern_c/README.md

 4.11) Side effects in value expressions are evil.
 4.12) Never modify more than one object in a statement.
 4.13) Comparison operator return the value ```false``` or ```true```.
+4.14) Logic operators return the value ```false``` or ```true```.
+4.15) &&, ||, ?:, and , evaluate their first operand first.
+4.16) Don't use the , operator.
+4.17) Most operators don't sequence their operands.
+4.18) Function calls don't sequence their argument expressions.
+4.19) Functions that are called inside expressions should not have side effects.

+---

+5.1) C programs primarily reason about values and not about their representation.
+5.2) All values are numbers or translate to numbers.
+5.3) All values have a type that is statically determined.
+5.4) Possible operations on a value are determined by its type.
+5.5) A value's type determines the results of all operations.
+5.6) A type's binary representation determines the results of all operations.
+5.7) A type's binary representation is observable.
+5.8) Programs execute **as if** following the abstract state machine.
+5.9) Type determines optimization opportunities.
+5.10) Before arithmetic, narrow integer types are promoted to ```signed int```.
+5.11) Each of the four classes of base types has three distinct unpromoted types.
+5.12) Use ```size_t``` for sizes, cardinalities, or ordinal numbers.
+5.13) Use ```unsigned``` for small quantities that can't be negative.
+5.14) Use ```signed``` for small quantities that bear a sign.
+5.15) Use ```ptrdiff_t``` for large differences that bear a sign.
+5.16) Use ```double``` for floating-point calculations.
+5.17) Use ```double complex``` for complex calculations. _whatever that means_
+5.18) Consecutive string literals are concatenated.
+5.19) Numerical literals are never negative.
+5.20) Decimal integer constants are signed.
+5.21) A decimal integer constant has the first of the three signed types that fits it.
+5.22) The same value can have different types.
+5.23) Don't use octal or hexadecimal constants to express negative values.
+5.24) Use decimal constants to express negative values.
+5.25) Different literals can have the same value.